chen3feng/blade-build/doc/en/upgrade-to-v2.md

 - Better `clean` sub command
 - Complete English documents.

-## Frequent Problems
+## Possible Problems

 ### Python Version

-V2 Only support python 2.7 and 3.x, no longer support old version.
-For python 3.x, only 3.6 were tests.
+V2 Only support python 2.7 and 3.x, no longer support old versions.
+And for python 3.x, only 3.6 were tests.

 ### Ninja

 Blade is a "meta" build system, it must depends on a backend build system.
 The initial version use Scons as its backend. but ninja is much faster than Scons.
-So in V2, we only support ninja as our backend build.
+So in V2, we only support ninja as our backend build system.

-To upgrade V2, you muse install [ninja](https://ninja-build.org/), by either package manager or downloaded binary.
+To upgrade to V2, you muse install [ninja](https://ninja-build.org/), by either package manager or downloaded binary.

 ### hdrs dependency check